 1. The exclusion process uses several data sources such as Sustainalytics, RSPO (Roundtable on Sustainable Palm Oil), World Bank, and Freedom House, Fund for Peace and International Sanctions.
 2. The Country Sustainability Ranking uses over 20 publicly available data sources such as IMF, OECD and World Bank.
-3. The green, social and/or sustainability bonds selection uses Bloomberg in conjunction with data derived from internal processes.
-4. Negative screening on the control of corruption is based on WorldBank data.
+3. The carbon footprint is calculated based on EDGAR data.
+4. The enhanced engagement program uses data derived from the internal process.